-Life Line Chaplaincy, through its Building Community initiative, is honored to be a national partner with Charter Communications’ philanthropic effort, Spectrum Housing Assist.
-Charter Communications has asked Life Line Chaplaincy to serve as liaison with police departments in five metropolitan areas across the United States for Spectrum Housing Assist projects in 2017.
+Life Line Chaplaincy, through its Building Community initiative, is honored to be a national partner with Charter Communications’ philanthropic effort Spectrum Housing Assist.
+Charter Communications has asked Life Line Chaplaincy to serve as liaison with police departments in six metropolitan areas across the United States for Spectrum Housing Assist projects in 2017.
 Charter has a goal to improve 25,000 homes by the year 2020.

 In November 2015, Life Line Chaplaincy and the Stamford Police Association participated in a home repair project with Charter and their national nonprofit partner Rebuilding Together in Stamford, CT.
 Here is the story with some images from the event.

 Some of Stamford’s finest also helped improve two homes in the September 2016 rebuild event in Stamford, CT.
 Here are some images of those fine officers from that day.

 So far in 2017, the Building Community initiative, in partnership with Charter/Spectrum and Rebuilding Together, has linked law enforcement officers to their communities in Charlotte, NC; Columbus, OH; and Metropolian St. Louis, MO.

 Here is a brief video of the April, 2017, event in Charlotte, NC, in which the Charlotte Mecklenburg Police Chief, Kerr Putney, played an active role.